Graphegon/pygraphblas/README.md

 pygraphblas requires the
 [SuiteSparse:GraphBLAS](http://faculty.cse.tamu.edu/davis/GraphBLAS.html)
 library.
-Once you have these installed, pygraphblas can be installed
-with:
+The easiest way currently to install pygraphblas on Linux is to use pip:

+    pip install pygraphblas

+This is currently only supported on Linux but Windows and MacOS binary packages are currently a work in progress.

+To install from source, first install SuiteSparse, then run:

     python setup.py install

 There are two ways to download precompiled binaries of pygraphblas with SuiteSparse included.
 One way is to use `pip install